A submersible en route to see the Titanic wreckage has gone missing

 The submersible, named Titan, was carrying British billionaire Hamish Harding and Pakistani tycoon Shahzada Dawood and his son Suleman, who also have British citizenship.

-OceanGate Expeditions charges $250,000 for a seat on the sub.
+OceanGate Expeditions charges $250,000 (INR 2 crore approx.) for a seat on the sub.
 Also on board is the company’s CEO, Stockton Rush, and a French submarine operator Paul-Henri Nargeolet, nicknamed “Mr Titanic” for his frequent dives at the site.

-Ships and planes have scoured 10,000 square miles (around 20,000 square kilometres) of surface water — roughly the size of Massachusetts — for the vessel, which was attempting to dive about 400 miles off the coast of Newfoundland, Canada.
+Ships and planes have scoured 10,000 square miles (around 20,000 square kilometres) of surface water — roughly the size of Massachusetts — for the vessel, which was attempting to dive about 400 miles (nearly 650 kilometres) off the coast of Newfoundland, Canada.

 After the noises were detected by a Canadian P-3 aircraft, rescuers relocated two remotely operated vehicles (ROV) that search under the water and one surface vessel with sonar capability.
 The ROV searches have not yielded results but data from the Canadian aircraft has been shared with US Navy experts for acoustics analysis.